kursadysr/catchTheMoney/README.md

 # Catch The Money
 It is my first project with React Native

-A dollar sign trys to escape from you.
+A dollar sign tries to escape from you.
 As a player the goal is clicking the sign as much as possible in 10 seconds.

 To install project